Seven Essential Tools Every Director Should Have

 You just realized a whip pan would be a great accent to a character realization?
 Mark it down so you can tell your DP.

 Script notes serve as inspiration, reminders, and informed digging into the subtextual meanings of the scenes in your script.
-All of these are necessary to you as director, so scribble away.
+All of these are necessary to you as a director, so scribble away.

 Got All Seven?
 Go Make that Movie!

 With these seven tools to augment your directing and make your life on set easier and more efficient, you’ll be in a prime position to direct the hell out of anything that comes your way, be it feature, short, or commercial.
-Whatever it is, count to seven and you’re good to go.
+Whatever it is, count to seven, and you’re good to go.

-• Nikola Stojković
+By Nikola Stojković